atanuju05/Solution_Artisans-Arch_Kata_2023/Architecture/ArchAnalysis.md

 ## Key Non-functional Properties
 In this section we describe the key non-functional properties of the architecture.

-#### Availability and Fault-tolarance
+#### Availability and Fault-tolerance
-The System requires an availlabity of 99.99%.
+The System requires an availability of 99.99%.

 Evidently, availability is of paramount importance for the system.